numpy/numpy/doc/source/user/absolute_beginners.rst

   array([1, 2, 3, 4, 5, 6, 7, 8])

+In addition to sort, which returns a sorted copy of an array, you can use:

+**argsort**, which is an `indirect sort along a specified axis <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.argsort.html#numpy.argsort>`_, **lexsort**, which is an `indirect stable sort on multiple keys <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.lexsort.html#numpy.lexsort>`_, **searchsorted**, which will `find elements in a sorted array <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.searchsorted.html#numpy.searchsorted>`_, and
+**partition**, which is a `partial sort  <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.partition.html#numpy.partition>`_.

 How do you know the shape and size of an array?
 -----------------------------------------------

 **ndarray.ndim** will tell you the number of axes, or dimensions, of the array.

 **ndarray.shape** will display a tuple of integers that indicate the number of elements stored along each dimension of the array.
-If, for example, you have a 2D-array with 2 rows and 3 columns, the shape of your array is (2,3).
+If, for example, you have a 2D array with 2 rows and 3 columns, the shape of your array is (2,3).

 **ndarray.size** will tell you the total number of elements of the array.
-This is, in other words, the product of the elements of the array's shape.
+This is the *product* of the elements of the array's shape.

 For example: